mrodrigues22/neatback/README_NEW.md

 dotnet run
 ```

-Or open `NeatBack.slnx` in Visual Studio and press F5.
+Or open `Slouti.slnx` in Visual Studio and press F5.

 ## 📖 Usage Guide